-The Pipy property, comprised of 8 mineral claims, is located in northeastern Manitoba.
-The Company staked 5 of these claims in 2021 and acquired the other 3 from W.S.
+The Pipy property, comprised of 20 mineral claims (of which 7 remain pending), is located in northeastern Manitoba.
+The Company staked five of these claims in 2021 and an additional twelve claims in 2022, while the remaining three claims were acquired in 2021 from W.S.
 Ferreira Limited through a Mineral Property Acquisition Agreement for the following consideration:

-- Initial cash payment of \$50,000 (paid) and the issuance of 1,000,000 shares at a value of \$0.05 per share - (issued) - Second cash payment of \$100,000 due the earlier of a) May 7, 2022, or b) three days following the closing of an equity financing of no less than \$2,000,000 - A 2% net smelter royalty, with an option to repurchase 50% (1%) of the royalty for \$1,000,000 at any time and an option to repurchase an additional 50% (0.5%) of the remaining royalty for \$1,000,000 at any time.
+- Initial cash payment of \$50,000 (paid) and the issuance of 1,000,000 shares at a value of \$0.05 per share (issued); and - Second cash payment of \$100,000 (paid) one year from the date of the agreement on May 7, 2022; and - A 2% net smelter royalty, with an option to repurchase 50% (1%) of the royalty for \$1,000,000 at any time and an option to repurchase an additional 50% (0.5%) of the remaining royalty for \$1,000,000 at any time.

-The claims have an annual expenditure requirement of \$12.50 per hectare (\$15,900 total) for the first ten years and then \$25 per hectare thereafter (\$31,800 total).
+The claims have an annual expenditure requirement of \$12.50 per hectare (\$48,913 total) for the first ten years and then \$25 per hectare thereafter (\$97,825 total).

-11. CAPITAL MANAGEMENT
+12. CAPITAL MANAGEMENT

-The Company's objective when managing capital is to safeguard the entity's ability to continue as a going concem.
+The Company's objective when managing capital is to safeguard the entity's ability to continue as a going concern.
 The Company monitors its adjusted capital, which comprises all components of shareholders' equity.
 The Company manages and adjusts its capital structure based on current economic conditions and the risk characteristics of the underlying assets.
 To maintain or adjust the capital structure, the Company may issue common shares through private placements.
 The Company is not exposed to any externally imposed capital requirements.
-No changes were made to the Company's capital management practices during the period ended December 31, 2021.
+No changes were made to the Company's capital management practices during the year ended December 31, 2022.

-12. FINANCIAL RISK MANAGEMENT
+13. FINANCIAL RISK MANAGEMENT